- How to Go Gluten and Dairy Free (with Kids)

 And we always rely on dinner leftovers for lunch anyway, so when you’re creating lovely GF/DF meals at night, just pack some leftover grilled meat or a thermos of soup for lunch.

-Involve the child in shopping
+Involve the child in the shopping

 If lunches are a source of pain and frustration for your kids, it’s totally understandable.
 This may be where they “feel” the change the most and also have other friends to compare to who are still downing PB&J and yogurt tubes.

 I’d recommend a special grocery outing with the newly GF/DF child to let them find a few new “treats” that they can pack for lunches.
-Many brands are on board with gluten-free now, so it’s easy to find pretzels, crackers, cookies, bars and other treats without wheat and dairy.
+Many brands are on board with gluten-free now, so it’s easy to find pretzels, crackers, cookies, bars, and other treats without wheat and dairy.

-Leah and I did ours at Thrive Market and found some delicious coconut macaroons, chocolate with freeze-dried raspberries inside and a few other winners.
+Leah and I did ours at Thrive Market and found some delicious coconut macaroons, chocolate with freeze-dried raspberries inside, and a few other winners.
 Losers you can avoid include dried carrots, jicama chips (although I like them), and Dagoba very dark chocolate.

 RELATED: For food on the go ideas, try our gluten-free healthy camping menu plan!
 (It’s not all dairy-free, but soon you’ll have the hang of what you need to tweak!)